 Human Capacity Development

 Human capacity development teaches someone to do something or to do it better.
-MCSP defines our work in human capacity development as the processes used to develop individual and team abilities to set goals, and to strengthen and maintain the competencies required for individual and team roles in the health system.
+MCSP defined our work in human capacity development as the processes used to develop individual and team abilities to set goals, and to strengthen and maintain the competencies required for individual and team roles in the health system.

 - Pre-service education: Curriculum of studies that prepares health personnel for entry into the health profession.
 For MCSP’s approach to pre-service education, click here.